01057057kim/01057057kim/README.md

 ## ⭐About me :
 - I'm a student learning to build websites.
 I’m good at using HTML and CSS, and improving in JavaScript.
 Currently exploring Vue.js for dynamic web development.
-- Pursuing a degree in computer science, with hands-on experience through personal web projects.
+- Pursuing a degree in computer science, with hands-on experience through web projects.
 - Aiming to become a professional front-end developer, creating user-friendly and aesthetically pleasing websites.
 - Compiling my projects on GitHub to showcase my development journey and skills.